kailyn0215/SeniorSeminar/README.md

 (i am now realizing that this is not formatting the way i want it to) maybe more of a change for people to get their top choices since the popular ones wont all be in timeslot 1?

+1/22 update:
+fixed some issues with the student excel sheet finished reading both files able to read off the list of people or sessions